multiversx/mx-chain-scripts/README.md

         Running the script with the 'install' parameter will prompt for the following:
             - number of nodes to be ran on the machine
             - validator display name for each node (this will only be asked one time)

+    [INSTALL MULTIKEY SQUAD]
+        #installs four observing nodes on the local machine
+        ./script.sh multikey_squad

+        Running the script with the 'multikey_squad' parameter will deploy four observers (one for each shard)
+            - please make sure your machine is able to comfortably run in such a configuration

     [INSTALL OBSERVING SQUAD]
         #installs four observing node(s) and an elrond proxy instance on the local machine
         ./script.sh observing_squad